ASAP (TV program): ASAP Mania (2003–2005)

-2005–2009
+ASAP '05; use of year logos (2005–2009)

 In 2005, the format changed to ASAP '05 and added rising TV host Toni Gonzaga and commercial model-turned singer Nikki Gil.
+From that year until 2009, the show's name featured the last two digits of the year (i.e. ASAP '08 in 2008).

 In 2006, the show absorbed talents from the displaced spin-off show ASAP Fanatic and became a three-hour show.
-It also launched a somewhat complicated logo resembling LED lights where the words ASAP were made out of dots connected which had been in use until 2014.
+It also launched a somewhat complicated logo resembling LED lights where the words ASAP were made out of dots connected which had been in use until 2015.
 Also in January of that same year, boxing legend Manny Pacquiao guested on the show.

 On June 18, 2006, Kim Chiu and Gerald Anderson performed for the first time on the ASAP stage following their stint on Pinoy Big Brother: Teen Edition 1.
 A few months later, the ASAP Pop Viewers' Choice Awards was launched where they honor the best in domestic pop culture.

 In February 2007, Asia's Nightingale Lani Misalucha joined the show on a temporary basis while ex-SOP performers Karylle (daughter of Zsa Zsa Padilla) and Billy Crawford followed suit in 2008.
 The show also rolled out a grand welcome fit for royalty when it introduced then-Kapuso Primetime actress Angel Locsin as the newest Kapamilya actress in August and the following month, KC Concepcion after a long stay in Paris.

 On January 27, 2008, the show was aired through different locations as the show also officially started the 55th anniversary celebrations of ABS-CBN.

 The year 2009 saw milestones for the show as it launched new groups including the Kanto Boys and Sessionistas.
 Midway through that year, the ratings of its rival show SOP declined due to ASAP again completely regaining the credibility, prestige, and acclaim it once lost to the former.
 As a result, its rival show reformatted before that same year ended but the move no longer worked with the viewers.
 It also paid tribute to Efren Peñaflorida who was hailed as CNN Hero as well as former President Corazon Aquino in August (who happens to be the mother of recurring guest star Kris Aquino).